senkrad76/Anidea-for-SmartThings/README.md

 - [Anidea for HTTP Motion](#anidea-for-http-motion)
 - [Anidea for Virtual Button](#anidea-for-virtual-button)

+This device handler is perhaps a little more bespoke than the others.

 - [LAN MultiThing](#lan-multithing)

 ## Anidea for Aqara Button / Aqara Contact / Aqara Motion / Aqara Temperature / Aqara Vibration / Mijia Contact